ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

      `Variational Inference and Deep Learning: A New Synthesis
      <https://www.dropbox.com/s/v6ua3d9yt44vgb3/cover_and_thesis.pdf?dl=1>`_.
-.. [*] To support sample weighting (fined-tuning how much each data-point contributes to the loss) Keras losses are expected returns a scalar for each data-point in the batch.
-In contrast, losses appended with the ``add_loss`` method don't support this, and are expected to be single scalar.
+.. [*] To support sample weighting (fined-tuning how much each data-point contributes to the loss), Keras losses are expected returns a scalar for each data-point in the batch.
+In contrast, losses appended with the ``add_loss`` method don't support this, and are expected to be a single scalar.
    Hence, we calculate the KL divergence for all data-points in the batch and take the mean before passing it to ``add_loss``.